chrisquince/DESMAN/README.md

 tar -xvzf Hits.tar.gz
 ```

-We then select core COGs that were included in our analysis...
+We then select core COGs that were included in our analysis.
+We reverse those that are reversed on the
+contigs so that positions match and
+then find all variants mapping onto the 0,1 encoding employed in DESMAN.

 ```
 mkdir Select
-$DESMAN/Select.sh
-$DESMAN/ReverseStrand.pl ../Annotate/ClusterEC_core.cogs
+$DESMAN/scripts/Select.sh
+$DESMAN/scripts/ReverseStrand.pl ../AnnotateEC/ClusterEC_core.cogs
 ```

 <a name="assign_acessory"></a>